 Do-it-yourself strategies on building an unstoppable volunteer team—straight from the Carpenter.

-Do It Yourself: Building value means building authentic connections with people you serve alongside.
+Building value means building authentic connections with people you serve alongside.
 Too often the people we serve with can be nothing more than names and perhaps a phone number on a schedule.
 Jesus always saw people as individuals; real people with real emotions, real hopes, real desires, and real stories.
 An authentic connection with people is impossible without first knowing their stories.
-What are the most important things in their lives right now?
+Which things in their lives right now are most important?
 What are their biggest fears?
 What are their greatest joys?
-What are their hobbies and interests?
+Do they have hobbies and interests?
 There are no shortcuts when it comes to building connections with people.
 Just good old-fashioned time, effort, and more time.

 Scripture reminds us that there are many parts but only one body.
 Likewise, when we allow team members to become partners in ministry, we let them see the value they bring to the entire body or ministry.

 “You can easily enough see how this kind of thing works by looking no further than your own body.
 Your body has many parts—limbs, organs, cells—but no matter how many parts you can name you’re still one body.
 It’s exactly the same with Christ.
 By means of one Spirit, we all said goodbye to our partial and piecemeal lives.
 We each used to independently call our own shots, but then we entered into a large and integrated life in which he has the final say in everything” 1 Corinthians 12:12 (The Message).

 Often we recruit people to be hands and feet, but we don’t let them see how they’re connected to a large and integrated ministry body.
 Transforming “helpers” into partners is a process that requires intentionality.
 Keep these things in mind as you begin the transformation.